ezsystems/requirements/DX/Commands/Windows/README.md

 # About this folder

-This is the Requirements & Specifications repository for eZ Platform.
+This is the Requirements repository for eZ Platform.

 https://github.com/ezsystems/requirements